5 Tips When Working With Family

 In the industry, we’ve become known as “that father-daughter” team.
 We each love being associated with the other but the question that remains is: “How do you manage working together?”

 - Like Tony Danza, know “Who’s the Boss.”
 I initially started out as a contract employee for Shorr Solutions and I still had my own marketing and community relations company, The Leone Company.
 (Read the full story here.)
 While working for my father, I knew he was the boss.
-He had the final say and I advised him, ultimately, what he said went.
+I advised him, ultimately, what he said went.
 Overall, we saw how well we worked together.
-Overtime, that business relationship quickly morphed into a formal partnership about seven months later.
+Over time, that business relationship quickly morphed into a formal partnership about seven months later.
 Now, we’re equal partners and treat each other as such.
 He doesn’t make large decisions without my blessing, despite my being his daughter and 30 years his junior; I run all major decisions by him as well.
 We are a team and work as such.

 - Be similar where you need to be; be different where you need to be.
 Respect each other’s domain.
 My father works with our clients on the operational, administrative, and financial health of their businesses.
 He’s the one that analyzes their finances and negotiates their equipment and leasing space for them.
 (The thought of a strong negotiation invigorates him and, if we’re being honest, intimidates me.)
 I work on the marketing and business development for OUR business.
 I also handle those items for our clients, as needed.
 I’m the one that makes sure meetings are set up appropriately in our calendars, and I joke that I’m the “CFUO,” or Chief Follow-Up Officer, of the company.
 My father and I each have our own domains and have broken the business up according to our own strengths.